TheGrandmother/stm8forge/README.md

 I do not have the skills to deliver this much features with any reasonable quality.
 I have no understanding of any of this and it is all just things that I managed to get working somehow.

+I make no claim that any part of this project is in any way good or that it provides any functionality that is not provided more reliably, effectively and elegantly from somewhere else.

 But it may against all odds help someone get started with the STM8 development on a POSIX system for that who don't want to write everything by hand or entertain the notion of using an eclipse based IDE.

 Pull requests and suggestions are not expected but would be actually very welcome.

-This project also contains my random attempts to learn Frama-c.
+There are very lofty and sad goal to provide statically safe peripheral libraries so this project also contains my random attempts to learn Frama-c, sorry.

 ### Acknowledgement
 Major thanks goes out to [the dude who wrote this blog post](https://www.codementor.io/@hbendali/getting-started-with-stm8-development-tools-on-gnu-linux-zu59yo35x).
 The bulk of all the installation steps in the requirements sections are pretty much copied verbatim and a lot of what was written here was used as the base for this.